You can attach an SSD persistent disk in multi-writer mode to up to two N2

 property in the Compute Engine API.

-Persistent disks in multi-writer mode provide a shared block storage capability and present an infrastructural foundation for building distributed storage systems and similar highly available services.
-When using persistent disks in multi-writer mode, use a scale-out storage software system that has the ability to coordinate access to persistent disk devices across multiple VMs.
+Persistent Disk volumes in multi-writer mode provide a shared block storage capability and present an infrastructural foundation for building distributed storage systems and similar highly available services.
+When using Persistent Disk volumes in multi-writer mode, use a scale-out storage software system that has the ability to coordinate access to Persistent Disk devices across multiple VMs.
 Examples of these storage systems include Lustre and IBM Spectrum Scale.
 Most single VM file systems such as EXT4, XFS, and NTFS are not designed to be used with shared block storage.
-For more information, see Best practices in this document.
-If you require a fully managed file storage, you can mount a Filestore file share on your Compute Engine VMs.

-The following SCSI PRcommands are supported:
+The following SCSI PR commands are supported:

 - IN {REPORT CAPABILITIES, READ FULL STATUS, READ RESERVATION, READ KEYS}